William H. Sullivan: Ambassador to Iran

 On February 1, 1979, the exiled Khomeini returned to Tehran.
 Days later, with Tehran in revolution and all organs of state essentially nonexistent, Under Secretary of State David D. Newsom called from the White House Situation Room with a question for Sullivan: "The National Security Advisor (Brzezinski) has asked for your view of the possibility of a coup d'état by the Iranian military to take over from the Bakhtiar government, which is clearly faltering."

 Sullivan allegedly replied, "Tell Brzezinski to fuck off."

 "That's not a very helpful comment," Newsom noted.

 "You want it translated into Polish?"
 Sullivan hung up.

 On February 14, 1979, the U.S. Embassy in Teheran was overrun by several different armed groups.
 The Embassy staff was briefly taken hostage, but later released to the caretaker Iranian government.
 This crisis, which predated the larger Iran Hostage Crisis by nine months, became sarcastically known as the "St. Valentine's Day Open House" owing to the date on which it occurred.

-He wrote in his autobiography: "I had recommended that we accept the fact that a revolution was in progress and seek to use our not inconsiderable influence to steer its success toward its more moderate protagonists."
+Sullivan wrote in his autobiography: "I had recommended that we accept the fact that a revolution was in progress and seek to use our not inconsiderable influence to steer its success toward its more moderate protagonists."
 This view, however, was not shared by Washington, and Sullivan was recalled in March 1979.
 Shortly after, on April 1, 1979, Iran officially became an Islamic Republic.

 After Sullivan left Iran, the Embassy drew down to a skeleton staff, under the direction of Chargé d'Affaires Bruce Laingen, who later became one of 52 Americans held hostage by militant Iranian students.

 He headed the American Assembly at Columbia University, which had been briefly headed by General Dwight Eisenhower before he was elected President, from 1979 to 1986.
 In 1981, Sullivan published Mission to Iran, a memoir of his time as ambassador.
 His autobiography, Obbligato: Notes on a Foreign Service Career, was published in 1984.

 Later career

 He later served on the boards of the Lincoln Center, the International Center, and the U.S.–Vietnam Trade Council.

 In 1988 he received an overture to begin steps towards U.S.–Vietnam normalization from his former North Vietnamese negotiations counterpart Nguyen Co Thach, who had become Vietnam's Deputy Prime Minister and Foreign Minister.
-Sullivan first traveled back to Vietnam in May 1989 to meet with Minister Thach, founded the U.S.–Vietnam Trade Council, and from then continued to work on steps towards the historic normalization.
+Sullivan first traveled back to Vietnam in May 1989 to meet with Minister Thach, founded the U.S.–Vietnam Trade Council, and from then continued to work on steps towards the normalization.

 Following retirement, he lived a quiet life in Cuernavaca, Mexico, and later, Washington, D.C.

-William H. Sullivan died on October 11, 2013, one day before his 91st birthday.
+Sullivan died on October 11, 2013, one day before his 91st birthday.
 He is survived by four children and six grandchildren.